FrodeSolheim/fs-uae/docs/windows.md

 This document has some information specific to the Windows version of FS-UAE.

+## Performance

+To ensure best and most stable performance, go to Control Panel, and in Power Options, change power plan to `High performance` (might be found under `Show additional plans`.

 ## Amiga Forever

 FS-UAE Launcher should automatically find Amiga [kickstarts](kickstarts.md) from [Amiga Forever](amiga-forever.md) if you have that installed.
 If not, please report it.
 Remember that you may have to start the Amiga Forever Player at least one in order for the `rom.key` file to be written to disk.

 ## OpenGL Drivers